Low Back Pain

 What exercises can I do to strengthen my back?

-Some specific exercises can help your back.
-To gently stretch your back muscles, lie on your back with your knees bent and slowly raise your left knee to your chest.
-Press your lower back against the floor.
+Always stretch your back and body before you exercise.
+For a gentle stretch, lay on your back with your knees bent.
+Slowly raise your left knee to your chest and press your lower back against the floor.
 Hold for 5 seconds.
 Relax and repeat the exercise with your right knee.
 Do 10 of these exercises for each leg, switching legs.

-While some exercises are specific for your back, it’s also important to stay active in general.
+In addition to back exercises, it’s important to stay active in general.
 Swimming and walking are good exercises to improve your overall fitness.

 56811